David Houston (footballer): Margate

 After leaving Palace, Houston was offered a deal with Romford but rejected the offer in order to sign for Margate in January 1938.
 For the third time in his career, his friend Dai Yorath also made the same move.
 He made his debut for the club in a 3–1 victory over Cheltenham Town in the Southern Football League and scored his first goal a month later, during a 3–1 victory over Weymouth.
 In his first season at the club, he made 40 appearances in all competitions, scoring five times, and helped the side win the Southern Football League Cup after beating Ramsgate.
 Having drawn 1–1 and 0–0 in the two legs of the final, the tie went to a replay which Margate won 3–1.

 The following season, Houston made 61 appearances in all competitions and was used as a forward for a large part of the campaign.
 In his first appearance in the position, he scored a brace during a 4–4 draw with Nuneaton Borough in October 1968.
 A month later, Margate played a benefit match for manager Almer Hall against West Ham United.
 The match ended in a 6–6 draw with Houston scoring five of his side's goals.
 His performance prompted West Ham to scout Houston during the season although no transfer ever materialised.
 He scored in the club's following fixture, against Northampton Town in the first round of the FA Cup and, later in the season, scored in the final of the Kent Floodlight Cup as Margate defeated Maidstone 4–2 on aggregate.

-In Margate's following two seasons, Houston made over 130 appearances in all competitions and played as a defender, midfielder, winger and a forward.
+In Margate's following two seasons, Houston made over 130 appearances in all competitions and played as defender, midfielder, winger and forward.
 He would later settle into a central defensive role and, during the 1972–73 season he played in Margate's run to the third round of the FA Cup for only the second time in their history.
 After advancing past Dagenham and Walton & Hersham in the opening rounds, they were drawn against Tottenham Hotspur but suffered a 6–0 defeat.

 The 1972–73 season also saw Houston named the club's player of the year, with manager Les Riggs describing Houston as "a credit to the club."
 However, the following season, he fell out of favour midway through the campaign and appeared largely as a substitute after the Christmas period.
 Having made 395 appearances during his seven year spell with the club, he was released at the end of the 1973–74 season.